 It is recommended that you apply for subdivision consent using a qualified surveyor.

 There will be costs incurred by using a surveyor as well as costs from Council for processing the application.

 Costs are payable to Council for processing consents at an hourly rate.
 More complex applications, those that require additional reports or hearings, will require more time for processing and hence will cost more.

 A deposit fee is required on application for all subdivision consents.
 Consents will not be processed without this fee.
-The deposit fee for a non-notified subdivision consent is $800.
+The deposit fee for a non-notified subdivision consent will cost between $2,500 - 3,500.
 Higher deposit fees are required for those consents that will require notification.

 We are unable to provide advice on the cost of employing a surveyor for your subdivision.

 This will depend on various factors including the zoning of the land and its size.
 Refer to the District Plan for subdivision rules in relation to different zones or contact the District Planner.